What is PyQt?

 PyQt is a python binding of the open-source widget-toolkit Qt, which also functions as a cross-platform application development framework.
 Qt is a popular C++ framework for writing GUI applications for all major desktop, mobile, and embedded platforms (supports Linux, Windows, MacOS, Android, iOS, Raspberry Pi, and more).

-PyQt is developed and maintained by Riverbank Computing, a company based in England, whereas Qt is developed by a Finnish firm called The Qt Company.
+PyQt is a free software developed and maintained by Riverbank Computing, a company based in England, whereas Qt is developed by a Finnish firm called The Qt Company.

-PyQt consists of more than six hundred classes covering a range of features such as
+Learn PyQt which consists of more than six hundred classes covering a range of features such as

 - Graphical User Interfaces